 The Building Code for all state-owned buildings is the current edition of the Virginia Uniform Statewide Building Code (VUSBC) with supplemental requirements, clarifications and modifications as indicated in this Manual.
 Refer to [Section 4.2](#) for accessibility standards for state-owned facilities and associated clarifications.
-The provisions of the VUSBC are based on nationally-recognized model building codes and fire codes published by the International Code Council, Inc. These model codes are adopted by reference into the VUSBC.
-The VUSBC is divided into three stand-alone parts:
+The provisions of the VUSBC are based on nationally-recognized model building codes and fire codes published by the International Code Council, Inc. The model codes are adopted by reference into the VUSBC with Virginia amendments.
+The VUSBC is published in three parts:

-Part I - The Virginia Construction Code
+Part I - The Virginia Construction Code (VCC)

-This part contains regulations specific to the construction of new buildings and structures and alterations, additions and change of occupancy in existing buildings.
+The VCC contains regulations applicable to the construction of new buildings and additions.
+Change of occupancy in existing buildings to occupancies of Group I-2 or I-3 shall comply with the VCC.

-Part II - The Virginia Rehabilitation Code
+Part II - The Virginia Rehabilitation Code (VRC)